 Housing Programs & Assistance

 The California Legislature has declared early attainment of a decent home and a satisfactory living environment for all Californians a high priority (Health and Safety Code, Section 5002).
 To help attain this goal, all local governments are required by the legislature to adopt and periodically update a housing element as part of their general plans.
 Housing elements set forth the city’s plan for providing housing.
 Newark’s updated housing element was adopted in May 2015 and has been certified by the California Department of Housing and Community Development as meeting all state requirements.
-The links below will bring you to Newark's current housing element:
+The link below will bring you to Newark's current housing element:

 REGIONAL HOUSING INFORMATION